sebschu/entity-tracking-lms/README.md

 # Entity Tracking in Language Models
 _Najoung Kim and Sebastian Schuster_

-This is the repository accompanying the ACL 2023 paper (_Entity Tracking in Language Models_)[https://arxiv.org/abs/2305.02363].
+This is the repository accompanying the ACL 2023 paper [_Entity Tracking in Language Models_](https://aclanthology.org/2023.acl-long.213/).

 ## Dataset